 Playing to Your Strengths

-I haven’t written many guest posts over the past six years – the length of time that I have been running this blog.
-There’s no particular reason for this, but when the superb writer, author, journalist, and presenter, Jessica Duchen, kindly invited me to pen a post for her excellent blog, it was an offer…
+I haven’t written many guest posts over the past six years, which is the length of time that I have been running this blog.
+There’s no particular reason for this, but when the renowned writer, author, journalist, and presenter, Jessica Duchen, kindly invited me to pen a post for her excellent blog, it was an…

 Presenting at a Piano Pedagogy Conference

-Until last week I had only ever attended one piano pedagogy conference, and had never participated in such an event; so it was with a spirit of adventure, as well as slight trepidation, that I ventured into the unknown.
-After a successful trip to the Far East over the Summer, where I gave three weeks…
+Until last week, I had attended only one piano pedagogy conference and I had never participated in such an event.
+After a successful trip to the Far East over the Summer, where I gave three weeks of classes, lectures and workshops, I was invited to present at the UCSI University Piano Pedagogy Conference, held every…

 Play it again: PIANO Book 2